 The course objective is to acquire an understanding of the psychological principles and factors involved in leadership, decision making, and communication in organizations; with the ultimate aim of using this knowledge in the leader/manager roles that IIT graduates are expected to perform.
 The introductory section is concerned with leadership, the second section deals with communication, and the final section teaches decision making.
 Understanding the practical applications of the concepts learnt during the course is crucial for success in the course.
-As part of the course work, students also work individually or in groups to conduct studies on any topic related to the course, using tests, interviews, or questionnaires
+As part of the course work, students also work individually or in groups to conduct studies on any topic related to the course, using tests, interviews, or questionnaires.

-HUL205/HUL455 Language Processing, 4 (3-1-0)
+HUL455 Language Processing, 3 (2-1-0)

-Introduction, Linguistics(basics required for this course: Morphology, Syntax, Semantics), Natural language Processing, Parsing, Corpus, Parts of Speech tagging, Word Sense disambiguation, Morphological Analysis, Anaphora, Machine translation, Computational Grammar, Human Language processing, Human Parser, Introduction to Brain and Language.
+Introduction, Natural Language Processing, Parsing, Corpus, Parts of Speech tagging, Word Sense disambiguation, Morphological Analysis, Anaphora, Machine translation, Computational grammar, Human Language processing.

-HUL206 / HUL456 Introduction to Phonetics and Phonology, 4 (3-1-0)
+HUL456 Introduction to Phonetics and Phonology, 3 (2-1-0)